 1) Different Regulatory Boards and Rules

 More and more states are combining their Barber and Cosmetology boards into one board.
 This is not true in Florida.
 In the state of Florida, Cosmetologists and Barbers are governed by two separate boards that are under the Florida Department of Business and Professional Regulation.
-Each board has their own board members, rules, and regulations.
+Each board has its own board members, rules, and regulations.
 Cosmetologists are governed by the Florida Cosmetology Board and Barbers are governed by the Florida Barbers’ Board.

 Both board websites can be found under the Florida Department of Business and Professional Regulation at MyFloridaLicense.com under Business and Professions tab and then by scrolling down to each board.